PhilosHimm/philoshimm.github.io/README.md

 ---

-## 📄 Course Information
+## 📄 License

-**Course**: ITM780 - Web Design and Management
-**Academic Year**: 2024-2025
-**Institution**: Toronto Metropolitan University
-**Instructor**: Somang Nam
-**Prerequisites**: ITM100 or ITM102

-This project portfolio fulfills the course requirements for designing, developing and managing effective websites for businesses using HTML5, CSS3, and JavaScript while following current web standards and best practices.
+This project is created for educational purposes as part of the ITM780 course curriculum at Toronto Metropolitan University.

 ---

 **Last Updated**: June 2025
-**Course Completion**: 2024-2025 Academic Year
-**Portfolio Status**: Complete - All learning outcomes demonstrated
+**Course**: ITM780 - Web Development
+**Institution**: Toronto Metropolitan University